My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own

 If you want to make this for your other dolls or Barbies with different bodies, when you start the chain for the waistband, make sure you chain in multiples of 3 + 1 (for the turning chain).

 This design also works for different-sized hooks, but I have found that the longer the dc is for each shell row, the better the design looks.
 This is especially true for those using variegated thread because the skirt will become too busy with many color changes.

 The top is made with ribbings because they're a bit elastic.
-In order to change the size, you can just add or subtract the number of rows to make it fit properly.
+To change the size, you can add or subtract the number of rows to make it fit properly.